bittrance/bittrance.github.io/content/posts/extending-our-tekton-pipeline.md

 ## Running the pipeline

-If we were to run the pipeline now, the `deploy-test-dependencies` task would fail with a "Forbidden" error message, because the task does not have permission to interact with our Kubernetes cluster.
+If we were to run the pipeline now, the `deploy-test-dependencies` task would fail with a "Forbidden" error message, because it does not have permission to interact with our Kubernetes cluster.
 Tekton pipelines normally use the "default" service account, which has very few permissions.
 We can assign a different account, either to the whole pipeline, or to an individual task.
 This pipeline draws code from several different sources (e.g. Docker Hub, GitHub, PyPI and npmjs.org) so there is plenty opportunity to sneak in malevolent code.
 It therefore makes sense to grant permissions only to the necessary tasks.

 First, we need to create this service account and give it some permissions.
-For the sake of completeness, we create a role for it as well; in a production scenario, you probably have a reasonalbe group or role available already.
+For the sake of completeness, we create a role for it as well; in a production scenario, you would probably have a reasonalbe group or role available already.
 ```yaml
 apiVersion: v1
 kind: ServiceAccount